LukeTOBrien/webdev-curriculum/JavaScript/Canvas Paint/Canvas Paint en-GB.md

 # Introduction { .intro}

-In this lesson we will create a painting application using JavaScript and the `<canvas>` HTML5 element
+In this lesson we will create a painting application using JavaScript and the `<canvas>` HTML5 element.<br>
+We will be able to use our mouse as a paint brush and draw on the `<canvas>`, the things that we want the application to be able to do are:
+1) Be able to change the brush size.
+2) Be able to change the brush type.
+3) Be able to change the brush colour.

 # Creating our basic page